jtpereyda/libdasm/README.txt

 5.5.
 Endianness

-Endianess might not be identified correctly on all platforms (see libdasm.h for definition of __LITTLE_ENDIAN__).
+Endianness might not be identified correctly on all platforms (see libdasm.h for definition of __LITTLE_ENDIAN__).
 If you encounter endianness related problems, please report the system and possible workaround for the problem.